Jebonn/Active-Directory-Lab/README.md

   <img src="/images/Part8-Step10.jpg" width="400"/>
 </p>

 11. Create a name, a password, and security questions for the local account.
+The password will be needed to log in later.
 12. Privacy settings can be left as is or turned off, then click "Accept".
 The OS will check for updates and may take a while.
 <p float="left">
   <img src="/images/Part8-Step12.jpg" width="400"/>
 </p>

+*(Optional: Similar to the Windows Server VM, VMWare Tools may be installed by logging into the recently created account.
+Then go to VM -> Install VMWare Tools in the menu bar.)*

 ## 9. Connecting to the Domain Controller (DC)